oops408/cs171project/README.md

 The pipeline performs EDA, leakage-safe lag and rolling features, a chronological split, a mean baseline, Ridge Regression, Decision Tree, Random Forest, MLP, and a PyTorch LSTM.
 It saves validation metrics, training curves, feature importance, and error analysis.

 The 2018 test set is intentionally reserved by default.
-Do not use `--evaluate-test` until all model and feature choices are frozen.
+Do not use `--evaluate-test` until all model and feature choices are set.

 ## Colab setup